1992 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 Introducing a commemorative coin was part of the planned celebrations, with the Committee proposing that the new coin replace the Walking Liberty half dollar temporarily.

-However, Congress requested that the new Washington dollar permanently replace the Standing Liberty quarter, and that decision stood.
+However, Congress requested that the new Washington quarter permanently replace the Standing Liberty quarter, and that decision stood.

-The Committee had also elected sculptor Laura Gardin Fraser to design a commemorative Washington medal.
-It was expected that Fraser would design the new coin as well, but this proposition did not sit well with the Treasury Department under the leadership of Andrew Mellon.
+The Committee had elected sculptor Laura Gardin Fraser to design a commemorative Washington medal, and it was expected she would design the new coin as well.
+This did not sit well with the Treasury Department under the leadership of Andrew Mellon.

 Production of the Washington quarter began in July 1932, and the new coins were released into circulation by August.

 Between 1932 and 1964, the United States Mint struck Washington quarters in 90% silver and 10% copper.
-However, rising silver prices and increased hoarding of silver coins forced the Mint to change its composition to copper-nickel starting in 1965.
+Rising silver prices and increased hoarding of silver coins forced the Mint to change its composition to copper-nickel starting in 1965.

 Also Read: Top 30 Most Valuable State Quarter Worth Money (1999 – 2008)